 Beans and Barley – east side, North Ave – don’t let the name fool you, they have all kinds of options for breakfast, lunch, and dinner. pesto eggs, toast & jam, burritos, cheesecake and other desserts, soups, salads, sandwiches. also have market in the restaurant with many GF choices.

-Stack’d Burger Bar – Water Street/Third Ward – burgers, fries, (make sure they use the GF fryer!) sandwiches, GF beer
+Stack’d Burger Bar – Water Street/Third Ward – burgers, fries, tots, chicken tenders, sandwiches, GF beer

 North Star American Bistro – Shorewood & Brookfield locations